New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 • NZAOD

-The significant change is that the NZAOD was established as a standalone section, whereas in the previous year, its personnel and equipment had been taken out of the establishment of the NZ BOD, the NZAOD was now recognised separate section with its own personnel and equipment.
+Notably, the NZAOD was now established as a standalone section, whereas its personnel and equipment had previously been part of the NZ BOD establishment.
+This restructuring acknowledged the NZAOD as a separate entity with its own dedicated personnel and equipment.

-A change in the boot repair contract in Maadi had also necessitated an increase in the establishment of Shoemakers and Bootmakers to enable the NZ BOD to become self-sufficient in the area of boot repair.
+Additionally, a change in the boot repair contract in Maadi prompted an increase in the establishment of shoemakers and bootmakers within the NZ BOD.
+This adjustment aimed to make the NZ BOD self-sufficient in boot repair.

-The NZ BOD also became the reinforcement depot for the NZOC.
-Reinforcements from NZ or individuals injured in units and withdrawn to the rear to convalesce were be held in the reinforcement depot until appropriate vacancies became available in forward units.
+Furthermore, the NZ BOD assumed the role of the reinforcement depot for the NZOC.
+This meant reinforcements from NZ or individuals injured in units and withdrawn to the rear for convalescence would be held in the reinforcement depot until suitable vacancies became available in forward units.

-NZOC personnel on liaison duties with ROAC depots also cease to be held on the establishment of the NZ BOD.
+Lastly, NZOC personnel assigned to liaison duties with ROAC depots were no longer included in the establishment of the NZ BOD.

 BOD NOV 43